Best OLED TV 2026: LG G6, Samsung S95H, Sony A95M Compared

 Samsung: Brightness King

-Samsung's QD-OLED sets (S90D, S95D) take a different approach.
-Their panels produce the highest peak brightness numbers in the OLED market, which makes them the best choice for rooms with significant ambient light.
+Samsung's QD-OLED sets (S90H, S95H) take a different approach.
+Their panels produce the highest color saturation numbers in the OLED market, which makes them the best choice for rooms with significant ambient light.
+The S95H at $2,800 is the current color leader.
 Colors pop more aggressively, and HDR highlights hit harder than WOLED competitors.

 The downsides: Samsung's smart TV platform (Tizen) is more aggressive with ads and data collection than LG's webOS or Sony's Google TV.
 Their lower-tier models (DU series, Q60D, Q70D, Q80D) are LCD sets that trade on the Samsung name but deliver significantly worse performance per dollar than competing brands at the same price points.
 Make sure you are buying their OLED lineup, not their budget LCD lineup.